Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "archived","boolean","Whether the post is archived.
 Archived posts cannot be commented on, but the author can still edit the OP."
    "no_follow","boolean",""
    "is_crosspostable","boolean","Whether the post can be crossposted.
 Will be `false` if the post was removed or deleted."
-   "pinned","boolean","Whether the post is pinned to the poster's profile."
+   "pinned","boolean","Whether the post is pinned to the poster's profile.
+   This attribute will only be true if the submission object was obtained through a user listing."
    "over_18","boolean","Whether the submission has been marked as NSFW."
    "preview?","object","This field is not available if the post was removed or deleted.
    This field is not available if the post is a text post.